 Day 6 – Kaza to Kalpa – Overnight at Kaza

 After a great Spitian winter experience we start our journey back to the cities but not without a final blast.
 We retrace the roads back to Kinnaur via Tabo, Nako till Powari.
 Here we climb up towards Recong Peo-the headquarters of Kinnaur and continue higher to the little village of Kalpa.
 Kalpa offers magnificent view of Kinner Kailash range from up close and across the valley.
 Several iconic images have been captured from the main market of the village.

 After the most memorable trip of your life you head back to Manali with lot of photos, videos and friends from high Himalayas

-Note: Most hotels will be closed in Spiti during winters, only homestays will be available.
-At other places we will provide you hotels.
+Note: Hotels will be closed in Spiti during winters.
+Hence, we will accommodate you in cozy Homestays.
+At Kalpa we will provide you hotel.
 We will provide you heated rooms at Homestays in Spiti and at hotels in other places.

 Note 1: The itinerary is subject to favorable weather and road conditions.
 In case of a bad weather and inaccessibility to certain destinations we will try our best to make alternate plans.
 The tour price will not be refunded in the event of unfavorable conditions.

-Note 2: The temperatures in Spiti Valley dip up to -20°C in winters.
-We advise the clients to buy suitable clothing and gear for winters.
+Note 2: The temperatures in Spiti Valley dip up to -25°C in winters.
+We advise you to buy suitable clothing and gear for winters.
 People of Spiti live in this place throughout the year without expensive warm wear so there is nothing to be afraid of.
 The homestays are well insulated with a traditional/electric heater in the rooms.
 The homestays will have dry compost toilets in winter.